-If we believe that the purpose of any PCC meeting is to seek God's will, to work together and to take action for the future, we should be on our knees to acknowledge our own inability to fulfil such a major agenda, but conscious that divine help is available ... if we seek it.
-Then Jesus Christ can be seen as Lord of the PCC, not just of its members who meet in his name.
+If we believe that the purpose of any business meeting is to seek God's will, to work together and to take action for the future, we should be on our knees to acknowledge our own inability to fulfil such a major agenda, but conscious that divine help is available ... if we seek it.
+Then Jesus Christ can be seen as Lord of the group and of the church, not just of its members who meet in his name.